Andyreww/Arknights-Scraper/README.md

 ```
 python arknights_scraper.py
 ```
-This will scrape the data from the Arknights Wiki and the Arknights Database, and save the scraped data to a SQLite database called arknights_data.db.
+This will scrape the data from the Arknights Wiki and the Arknights Database, and save the scraped data to a SQLite database called arknights.db.
 The database will contain the following tables:

 # SQL Database Output